mozilla/nunjucks-docs/templating.md

 This is especially useful for cutting up templates into pieces so that the browser-side environment can render the small chunks when it needs to change the page.

+`include` actually accepts any arbitrary expression, so you can pass anything into it: `{% include name + ".html" %}`.

 ### import

 `import` loads a different template and allows you to access its exported values.
 Macros and top-level assignments (done with [`set`](#set)) are exported from templates, allowing you to access them in a different template.